 - fresh sage leaves (optional, I love it)

-- 50 g of freshly grated Grana Padano (or Parmigiano Reggiano, or to keep a tie with the original territory some aged Bitto DOP or Bitto Storico, or a more aged Casera DOP too), to sprinkle in the end
+- 50 g of freshly grated Grana Padano (or Parmigiano Reggiano, or to keep a tie with the original territory some aged Bitto DOP or Storico Ribelle, or a more aged Casera DOP too), to sprinkle in the end

 - First we have to prepare the dough.
 Take a large bowl, add all the flours and then add gradually the water (warm water) until you have a compact but not too hard dough.
 Then pour the dough on the table and work it for some minutes until it’s homogeneous.
 Then cover it with a plastic wrap and let it rest for 45-60 minutes.